tueimage/essential-skills/medical-images.md

 list_of_slices.sort(key=order_by_slice_location, reverse=True)
 ```

 Now, the `list_of_slices` is ordered from superior to inferior along the axial direction.
-Note that we need to set the `reverse` flag to `True` to get this ordering, as the z-coordinate decreases in this direction, and the `sort()` method sorts the list in ascending order without it.
+Note that we need to set the `reverse` flag to `True` to get this ordering, as the z-coordinate decreases in this direction, and the `list` method `sort()` sorts the list in ascending order without it.

 Now, we only need to get the array of pixels in each slice to get the full volume: